UK's top court to rule on Tuesday on Johnson's parliament suspension

 If the top court agrees the suspension was illegal, it could say that Johnson should recall parliament or that as the prorogation was unlawful, the legislature could simply be reconvened by its speakers.

+A cross-party rebel alliance managed to force through a law aimed at stopping Britain leaving the EU without an agreement by requiring Johnson to ask for a three-month extension if he has not been able to strike a deal by Oct.
+19.

+Johnson and other government ministers have maintained that Britain will leave on Oct.
+31 and will not countenance any further delays, indicating that they might seek to ignore the legislation and possibly bring about further court battles.

-Reporting by Michael Holden, editing by David Milliken and Angus MacSwan
+Editing by Guy Faulconbridge and Angus MacSwan